Last updated on December 22, 2023.

 This year, the BlueCat team gather in sunny San Diego for Cisco Live 2019.
 Over the span of four days, we connected with thousands of conference attendees.
 The technology streams inspired thought-provoking presentations from many speakers and sparked endless conversations between us and attendees.

 The BlueCat booth never had a dull moment.
-Folks gathered to see our latest Cisco integrations with DNA Center.
+Folks gathered to see our latest Cisco integration with DNA Center.
 Others got competitive playing with switch pitch balls and giant Jenga.
-Overall, it was another memorable year at Cisco Live for the BlueCat team.

 Introducing Adaptive DNS